edpichler/git-crypt-unlock/SETUP_KEYS.md

 # How to setup Secrets

 Assuming you are using Git-Crypt to encrypt files on your repository.
-Note that the keys used here are fake and don't exist.

 ## Key-ID and Key-Grip